Spring 2022 Hours (Opening on 2/2)

 The Waterbury Campus Writing Center is looking for students who are interested in tutoring writing.
-All students are welcome to apply regardless of their semester status or major, but we particularly encourage sophomores with good writing and interpersonal skills who are majoring in English to apply.
+All students are welcome to apply regardless of their semester status or major, but we particularly encourage sophomores with good writing and interpersonal skills.
 The ideal applicant is someone who:

 - is a sophomore in good academic standing.

 - has taken First-Year Writing (English 1010 or 1011) at UConn and has received at least a B in that class.